djrrb/Python-For-Visual-Designers-2020/README.md

 Beyond the nuts and bolts of Python programming, I hope students use this opportunity to step back and consider how Python/Drawbot might affect their relationship with their tools.
 I will provide Optional readings and links for students that explore this topic at their leisure, even though they may not relate directly to the course materials.

+### Credits

+This Type@Cooper course was originated by [Andy Clymer](http://www.andyclymer.com), and its structure and content owe much to his work.

 ## Course Outline
 | Session | Date | Subject |